Trinitary algebras: Introduction

-Chord diagrams are collections of pairs of distinct points $x_i, \tilde x_i$ on the circle $S^1$.
-They naturally appear in knot theory because they participate in the enumeration of the strata of the {\em discriminant set} of maps $S^1 \to \R^3$, i.e., the maps which are not the smooth embeddings.
-Each singular knot with $k$ simple self-intersections is characterized by $k$ chords, namely, by the preimages of all self-intersection points.
-Each $k$-chord diagram defines a subalgebra of codimension $k$ in $C^\infty(S^1, \R)$ that consists of all maps $f$ such that $f(x_i) = f(\tilde x_i)$ for the points $(x_i, \tilde x_i)$ of each chord.
-More complicated points of the discriminant (i.e., maps with multiple self-intersection points, self-tangencies, zeros of the derivative, etc) are related to subalgebras in $C^\infty(S^1, \R)$ that can be approximated by algebras defined by chord diagrams.
+{\em Chord diagrams} are collections of pairs of distinct points $x_i, \tilde x_i$ on the circle $S^1$.
+They appear in knot theory because they count the simplest strata of the {\em discriminant set} of maps $S^1 \to \R^3$, that is, the set of maps that are not smooth embeddings.
+Each such map with $k$ simple self-intersections is characterized by $k$ chords, namely, by the preimages of all self-intersection points.
+Each $k$-chord diagram defines a subalgebra of codimension $k$ in $C^\infty(S^1, \R)$ consisting of all maps $f$ such that $f(x_i) = f(\tilde x_i)$ for the points $x_i$ and $ \tilde x_i$ of each chord.
+More complicated points of the discriminant (that is, maps with multiple self-intersection points, self-tangencies, zeros of the derivative, etc) are related to subalgebras in $C^\infty(S^1, \R)$ that can be approximated by subalgebras defined by chord diagrams.
 The space of all these subalgebras completes the space of chord diagrams in a manner similar to how the space of ideals of codimension $k$ in $C^\infty(M, \R)$ completes the space of $k$-point configurations in the manifold $M$.
 These spaces of subalgebras are studied in \cite{EA}.

-Knot invariants {\em of finite type} (see \cite{bn}, \cite{bl}, \cite{CDM}, \cite{ks}) can be described in the terms of formal linear combinations of chord diagrams that satisfy certain conditions.
-The first condition requires that no chord diagram participating in such a combination can have chords whose points $(x_i, \tilde x_i)$ are not separated in $S^1 $ by the points of other chords of the same chord diagram.
-The simplest chord diagram satisfying this condition is the cross \ {\unitlength=1.60mm \special{em:linewidth 0.4pt} \linethickness{1pt}
+Knot invariants {\em of finite type} (see e.g. \cite{bn}, \cite{bl}, \cite{CDM}, \cite{ks}) can be described in the terms of formal linear combinations of chord diagrams that satisfy certain conditions.
+The simplest condition requires that no chord diagram participating in such a linear combination can include chords whose points $x_i$ and $ \tilde x_i$ are not separated in $S^1 $ by the points of other chords of the same chord diagram.
+The simplest chord diagram that satisfies this condition is the cross \ { \unitlength=1.40mm \special{em:linewidth 0.4pt} \linethickness{1pt}

-} \ .
-This chord diagram defines a knot invariant, called the Casson invariant: it is equal to the coefficient of the Alexander polynomial at the monomial $t^2$; it is also called the {\em Casson invariant}.
+} .
+This chord diagram defines the knot invariant equal to the coefficient of the Alexander polynomial at the monomial $t^2$; it is also called the {\em Casson invariant}.